 7. NAAMA Studios Tattoo Removal

-With world class scientists working everyday on laser tattoo removal innovations, NAAMA are seeing remarkable progress in removal, with tattoos previously deemed “impossible to remove” now being safely, effectively faded in a way that’s damage-free.
+With world class scientists and tattoo removal experts working everyday on laser tattoo removal innovations, NAAMA are seeing remarkable progress in removal, with tattoos previously deemed “impossible to remove” now being safely, effectively faded in a way that’s damage-free.
 NAAMA can remove blacks, reds, pinks, blues, purples, and even green inks of all kinds of compositions and density, as well as treat all sorts of different skin tones and textures.
 More people than ever before and achieving complete removal with no long-term damage and much less pain.